 Pia is also passionate about the Australian tech sector, and continually works to improve the scene for startups, SMEs and clever people do clever things in Australia.
 This includes work in policy development, in public consultations (eg, the ICT industry Public Sphere, and the Digital Culture Public Sphere) and is interested in how government procurement policy can better facilitate government engagement with SMEs to tap into a broader skills and services base.

-Pia ran the first and second GovCamp events in Canberra as well as the 2012 GovHack (both with a team of awesome volunteers!), and has worked hard to create and support demonstrators of open government throughout Australia.
+Pia ran the first and second GovCamp events in Canberra as well as the 2012, 2013 and 2014 GovHack events (all with teams of awesome volunteers!), and has worked hard to create and support demonstrators of open government throughout Australia.

 Prior to 2009 she was a consultant at Waugh Partners in Sydney, Australia.
 She has also worked as a Research Coordinator for the Australian Service for Knowledge on Open Source Software (ASK-OSS), the Open Source strategist for a large systems integrator and still works to develop the Australian FOSS industry and improve Government policies towards FOSS.
 She has been playing and working with Free & Open Source Software (FOSS) such as Linux since ’98.
 She has seen FOSS deliver not only economic benefits to countries and business all around the world, but significant social and environmental benefits to communities everywhere.